Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Proposed Score Models

 We consider the most common types of note modifications, onset shifts, note divisions, and note combinations (Sec.~\ref{sec:AnalysisModification}).
-As note divisions and combinations are inverse to each other, we only consider note divisions in our models.
+As note divisions and combinations are the opposite of each other, we only consider note divisions in our models.
 In \cite{Nakamura2016}, only onset shifts for notes on bar onsets (i.e.\ syncopations) were considered.
-Here we generalize the idea and consider onset shifts for any notes.
+Here, we generalize the idea and consider onset shifts for any notes.

-We denote the shift of onset score time of the $n$\,the note as $s_n$ and the note value and score time of the $n$\,th note before the application of onset shifts are notated as $\tilde{r}_n$ and $\tilde{\tau}_n$ (Fig.~\ref{fig:Modification} (right)).
+We denote the shift of the onset score time of the $n$\,th note as $s_n$ and the note value and score time of the $n$\,th note before the application of onset shifts are notated as $\tilde{r}_n$ and $\tilde{\tau}_n$, respectively (Fig.~\ref{fig:Modification} (right)).
 An onset shift is then described as